And so I finally fell for this game as well …

 If you don’t know anything about the plot around the original manga (2009) let me tell you that in an alternate, pre-industrial world, mankind is at stake when man-eating Titans appear and start slaughtering people.
 Totally helpless and with no known weapons to face such an enemy, humanity retreats into walled cities, actually starting to live in a captive state.

 The story starts 100 years after the first invasion, 100 years during which most of Earth inhabitants lived in a state of quiet while a few selected regiments protected them from the Titans.

-The enviroment set-up is consistent with a middle european steampunk alternative world, where soldiers use compressed gas-powered devices (called ODM: Omni Directional Mobility gears) to move in the three-dimentional space in order to get to the nape of the Titans.
+The environment set-up is consistent with a middle European steampunk alternative world, where soldiers use compressed gas-powered devices (called ODM: Omni Directional Mobility gears) to move in the three-dimensional space in order to get to the nape of the Titans.

-This is, in fact, the only part of their body that, if strucked, kill them in an istant.
+This is, in fact, the only part of their body that, if struck, kill them in an instant.
 Of course this is easier said then done, since Titans can grab you and crush you before you even realize it.
 After that… well, death better come quick.

 The game features two distinctive modes: Attack (basically, the story mode) and Expedition (side quest exploitation).
 After completing the main game, roughly 3 chapters containing 25 episodes in total, you will able to access a post-game chapter that will enable a full replay of the single episodes and will let you play the Expedition missions from within the Attack Mode.

 Also, whilst during the story campaign you will be forced to play only with selected characters, the post-game campaign can be completed with a character of choice, each one with slightly different abilities and combat skills.